appijumbo/wikipediaViewer/README.md

 ----

 ## Solution
-#### You can enter a general search term or click the random search button
+enter a general search term or click the random search button

 <a href="https://appijumbo.github.io/wikipediaViewer/"><img src="./githubInfo/wikiview_1.png" width="600"></a>

-####if you enter a search then a list of 10 pages is produced
+a list of 10 pages is then produced

 <a href="https://appijumbo.github.io/wikipediaViewer/"><img src="./githubInfo/wikiview_2.png" width="600"></a>